Join the Technical Preview Program.

 What are HCI's ideal use cases?

-HCI offers a compact, efficient solution for ROBO environments, enabling centralized management and reducing the need for extensive on-site IT resources.
+HCI offers a compact, efficient solution for ROBO environments, enabling centralized management, and reducing the need for extensive on-site IT resources, which streamlines operations, and cuts down overall IT expenditures.

 Edge Computing

-HCI's flexibility and scalability make it well-suited for edge deployments, addressing challenges like limited physical space and the need for centralized management.
-It’s ideal for running low-demand applications on limited, available hardware, ensuring efficient resource utilization typically found in Edge environments.
+HCI's flexibility and scalability make it well-suited for edge deployments, addressing limited physical space and the need for centralized management.
+It’s ideal for running applications on limited hardware, ensuring efficient resource utilization.

 Virtual Desktop Infrastructure (VDI)

-HCI's scalability and performance make it perfect for VDI deployments, providing a seamless user experience and simplified management.
+HCI's scalability and performance make it a perfect fit for Virtual Desktop Infrastructure deployments, providing a seamless user experience alongside simplified management for both administrators and end users.

 Private Cloud